 Comparing ROI of Robo-Advisors, Personal CFOs

-Cheaper isn’t always better, especially when it comes to choosing someone with your best interests in mind.
+Cheaper isn’t always better, especially when choosing someone with your best interests in mind.

 Part of successful financial planning is avoiding unnecessary expenses.
 But should you sacrifice the quality of your financial advice in favor of a less expensive alternative?

-Robo-advisors are growing in popularity because of their low investment costs and advanced algorithms that seemingly simplify the investing process.
-However, choosing a lower-priced option over a service that potentially provides more value could cost you in the end.
+Robo-advisors are gaining popularity because of their low investment costs and advanced algorithms that seemingly simplify investing.
+However, choosing a lower-priced option over a service that potentially provides more value could ultimately cost you.

 Let’s explore the key differences between a robo-advisor and our Personal CFO approach and how this decision can ultimately impact your financial strategy.